 The reality is, if we do not take time to fill ourselves with needed care, our emptiness will produce a life that feels hurried, frustrating, tiring, overwhelming, resentful, and lacking in overall life satisfaction .

 A doctor once told me, “If you are not Self-Caring than you are probably Self-Medicating.”
-Self-Medicating with alcohol, drugs, eating, worrying, shopping, work, TV….your get the picture.
+Self-Medicating with alcohol, drugs, eating, worrying, shopping, work, new media, social media….you get the picture.
 These words may be hard to hear, but think about it?

 So, what is Self-Care?
 And how do we begin doing a better job of this?